After 169 hospitals, a dad finally got the Covid-19 care he needed -- and changed dozens of skeptics' minds – KION546

 “I feel like that proof is in the numbers,” she said.
 “For me and my family, I want to be around for a long time.”

-Robby’s plight also inspired longtime friend Jo Lynn Nicholson to vaccinate her sons, now ages 14 and 17.
+Robby’s plight also inspired the couple’s friend Jo Lynn Nicholson to vaccinate her sons, now ages 14 and 17.

 Nicholson had Covid-19 in December and decided to get vaccinated earlier this year.